Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 \tbf{Correctness.} Consider the correctness of the scheme.
 Any two nodes in a qualified edge belong to different unqualified components, and each component is assigned a linearly independent combination of the secret and noise, allowing the secret to be successfully recovered.
 Note that there are no internal qualified edges, so any two nodes in the same qualified edge must belong to different unqualified components.
 For example, in Fig.~\ref{fig1}, the qualified edge $\{A_2, B_1\}$ belongs to the same qualified component, with nodes $A_2$ and $B_1$ belonging to different unqualified components, $(A_2, B_3)$ and $(A_3, B_1)$, respectively.
 The nodes $A_2$ and $B_1$ are assigned linearly independent combinations of the secret and noise, i.e., $A_2 = S + Z$ and $B_1 = 2S + Z$, from which the secret $S$ can be recovered. $\lozenge$ \end{example}

 For the second example, the condition in Theorem \ref{thm:1noiserate} is violated such that noise rate $1$ is not achievable.
 We consider the CDS instance in Fig.~\ref{fig2} as the second example.

-\begin{example}[Counter Example with Violation] Consider the CDS instance in Fig.~\ref{fig2}.
+\begin{example}[Counterexample with Violation] Consider the CDS instance in Fig.~\ref{fig2}.
 The unqualified path $(B_2, A_1, B_3, A_2)$ contains an internal qualified edge $\{B_2, A_2\}$, violating the noise capacity condition for $R_Z = 1$ in Theorem \ref{thm:1noiserate}, making a noise rate of 1 unachievable.
 An intuitive explanation by contradiction is as follows.

 Suppose the noise rate of 1 is achievable.
-Then, the size of each signal $A_x$ and $B_y$ connected to a qualified edge must be $L_Z = L$ symbols, and the noise in the signal must also have size $L_Z = L$ symbols (see Lemma \ref{lemma:size} in Section \ref{sec:thm11}).
+Then, the size of each message $A_x$ and $B_y$ connected to a qualified edge must be $L_Z = L$ symbols, and the noise in the message must also have size $L_Z = L$ symbols (see Lemma \ref{lemma:size} in Section \ref{sec:thm11}).

 For the security constraint, all nodes in the graph $G_f$ must have the same noise variable of size $L_Z = L$ symbols (see Lemma \ref{lemma:noise1} in Section \ref{sec:thm11}).
 For example, in Fig.~\ref{fig2}, $A_1$, $B_1$, $A_2$, $B_2$, $A_3$, and $B_3$ must use the same noise.